-Largest of the Sadlers, the 34 has evolved from illustrious predecessors.
-Her ancestry can be traced directly back to the Contessa 32, also designed by David Sadler and she embodies all the qualities of the true classic offshore yacht.
+Largest of the Sadlers, the 34, designed by Martin Sadler, has evolved from illustrious predecessors.
+Her ancestry can be traced directly back to the Contessa 32, (designed by David Sadler) and she embodies all the qualities of the true classic offshore yacht.

 Her sleek, purposeful profile, moderate beam, generous displacement and undistorted hull lines all point towards a powerful cruising yacht, one whose design is based on what the sea demands, rather than what fashion dictates.